dh-tech/dh-tech.github.io/content/blog/2021-12-21-greatly-improved-dh-link-list.md

 featureImage: /images/uploads/awesomelist.jpg
 featureImageAlt: photo full of open books next to each other, some of them on top of others
 featureImageCap: image via <a href="https://picsum.photos">picsum photos</a>
-excerpt: "Thanks to Moritz Maehr, DHTech now has a vastly improved list of curated DH related links.
+summary: "Thanks to Moritz Maehr, DHTech now has a vastly improved list of curated DH related links.
 Have a look at them and consider adding your own tips for resources and tools as a pull request! "
 aliases: